Akeyless SCP

 --profile Use a specific profile from your Akeyless CLI

---ssh-extra-args Use to add offical SSH arguments (except -i)
+--ssh-extra-args Use to add official SSH arguments (except -i)

-For example, this command will start to copy a local file, to a remote server.
+For example, this command will copy a local file to a remote server.

 Working With SSH Keys